 Predatory Journals in Scopus

-In this study, we mapped patterns of predatory publishing across the globe over the period 2015-2017.
+In this study, we mapped patterns of predatory publishing across the globe over the 2015-2017 period.

-The analysis is based on Beall's lists of "potentially predatory" journals and publishers, of which we found 3 218 journals in Ulrichsweb and 405 journals in Scopus.
+The analysis is based on Beall's lists of "potentially predatory" journals and publishers, of which we found 3,218 journals in Ulrichsweb and 405 journals in Scopus.

-The results shows that predatory publishing has become most widespread in middle-income countries in Asia and North Africa.
+The results show that predatory publishing has become most widespread in middle-income countries in Asia and North Africa.

 However, the analysis also indicates that Beall’s lists need to be used with caution, as some of the implicated journals may not be necessarily fraudulent in the strict sense.

-Share of predatory articles on total number of articles (2015-2017)
+Share of predatory articles on the total number of articles (2015-2017)

 Note: Articles in journals published by the Frontiers Research Foundation are excluded from predatory publications.